Kernix13/javascript-cheat-sheet/notes.md

 - 12 - template literals / template strings: ${ variables names or expressions/math or a function call or use conditionals / ternary op  }
 - 13 - arr.sort() - great for strings but not the right result for a numbers based array
 - `find()` method which takes in a testing Fx: arr.find(functionName) where functionName does a simple comparison and it gets an argument which s\b your array items I think – it returns the first number that neets the criteria
-- the THIS keyword – trying to access another key in an object inside a Fx
+- the `this` keyword – trying to access another key in an object inside a Fx
 - 15 – dates & times: new Date() - defaults to the present day if you don’t pass it anything
 - new Date(year, monthIndex, day, hours, minutes, seconds)
 - 16 - if (typeof thing !== 'undefined') – now you won’t get an error
 - 18 - FUNCTION EXPRESSIONS: it’s when a Fx is the value of a variable, usually they are anonymous
-- OBJECT ORIENTED PROGRAMMING: Fx’s inside of objects as opposed to in the global scope - in this case they are called METHODS – a Fx in an object `todo` called `add` or `edit` and you call it by `todo.add()` - or `todo.edit(id)`
+- OBJECT ORIENTED PROGRAMMING: Functions inside of objects as opposed to in the global scope - in this case they are called METHODS – a Fx in an object `todo` called `add` or `edit` and you call it by `todo.add()` - or `todo.edit(id)`
 - 19 - array specific iteration with forEach and map
 - BREAK and CONTINUE are really important things to know for loops
 - forEach: takes in a callback function, an anonymous Fx – the anon Fx can take in 3 parameters, but you only need one – whatever you want to use as the current iteration, or the iterator -